SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity offered her hoof this time, Pinkie taking it in hers.

-they sat in silence for the rest of the trip, leaning against each other, holding hooves.
+They sat in silence for the rest of the trip, leaning against each other, holding hooves.

 The chariot stopped behind the bleachers at Ponyville's fairground field.